caleblstone/space1026/README.md

 # space1026
-An experimental archive of Space 1026 in Philly.
+An experimental archive for Space 1026 in Philly.